wangenau/eminus/eminus/extras/README.md

-# addons
+# extras

-Addon directory that contains functions that need additional dependencies to work.
+Extras directory that contains functions that need additional dependencies to work.

 | File        | Description |
 | :---------: | :---------: |